Light-Wizzard/WeBookServer/README.md

-I wrote the program to take switches, and to make up defaults if those switches are blank, so it has a way of reading in configuration files, but with so many OSs to deal with,
+I wrote the program to take switches, and to make up defaults if those switches are blank, so it has a way of reading in configuration files, but with so many Operating Systems to deal with,
 I decided a Database was out,
 too many to have to deal with, and why add that complexity to a much simpler problem,